the-arcade-01/golang-low-level-design/cache-system/Readme.md

 ### Future Improvements

+- TTL based keys removal pending (
+  - might loop through storage map based on interval time, O(n)
-- TTL based keys removal pending (might use heap for removing expired keys)
+  - might use heap for removing expired keys, insertion O(nlogn), update O(logn))
 - Storage map in cache can be moved out as separate interface and the above thing can be placed in there.

 ### Solution: